vippsas/vipps-woocommerce/README.md

 [Getting started](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md)
 guide for more information.

-To use test mode, switch "Developer mode" on.
+To use test mode in WooCommerce, switch "Developer mode" on.
 There you can input the API keys for the test environment, and turn test mode on and off.

-If you have defined the constant VIPPS_TEST_MODE to true, test mode will be forced on.
+If you have defined the constant `VIPPS_TEST_MODE` to true, test mode will be forced on.

 If this isn't practical for your usage, we recommend that you "test in production" with a small amount, like 2 NOK.
 Just refund or cancel the purchase as needed.